manymoments/manymoments.github.io/_posts/2020-09-05-synchronous-consensus-omission-faults.markdown

 With  omission failures, a faulty primary may omit messages to the replicas, then send a message to the client, then crash.
 So a client receives 'cmd', but there is no backup replicating the command.
 So how can you commit safely?

-## The two choices for safety
+##  Two choices for safety: lock-commit vs commit-notify

 There are two different ways to solve this problem:
-1. The *lock-commit* (asynchrony) approach: **before** you commit to $x$, make sure that at least $n-f$ non-faulty replicas received a lock on $x$.
+1. The *lock-commit* (asynchrony) approach: **before** you *commit* to $x$, make sure that at least $n-f$ non-faulty replicas received a *lock* on $x$.
 Since any later view change will hear from $n-f$ parties, then quorum intersection will guarantee to hear from at least one party locked on $x$.
-We will cover the lock-commit approach in the next post - it is the core idea behind [Paxos]()!
+We will cover the lock-commit approach in the next post - it is the core idea behind [Paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf)!

-2. The *commit-notify* (synchrony) approach: **after** you commit to $x$, send to all a notify of $x$.
-Make sure the view change waits sufficient time for the notify echo to arrive.
-Since any later view change will hear from $n-f$ parties, then quorum intersection will be guaranteed to hear from at least one party that heard the notify of $x$.
+2. The *commit-notify* (synchrony) approach: **after** you *commit* to $x$, send to all a *notify* of $x$.
+In addition, make sure the view change waits sufficient time for the notify to arrive.
+Since any later view change will hear from $n-f$ parties, then quorum intersection will guaranteed to hear from at least one party that heard the notify of $x$.

 A clear advantage of the commit-notify approach is that the commit happens one round earlier!
-Note that the second path also comes with several disadvantages:
+Note that commit-notify also comes with several disadvantages:
 1. Safety depends on synchrony.
-This is similar to [Dolev-Strong]().
+This is similar to [Dolev-Strong](https://decentralizedthoughts.github.io/2019-12-22-dolev-strong/).
 2. Safety is only guaranteed for non-faulty replicas: A replica may commit and then crash before any notify message is sent.

 *Simplifying assumption.* To simplify presentation, we assume that the client library sends the next command to be committed $\geq 2\Delta$ time after receiving commit notification for the previous command.
 This assumption allows the system to only have one active command that the replicas are working on.
+In a real system the primary will use internal batching (as in [PBFT](http://www.pmg.csail.mit.edu/papers/bft-tocs.pdf)).

-## commit-notify in the steady state:
+## Commit-notify: in the steady state

 We  detail the steady-state protocol tolerating omission failures under a fixed primary; we later discuss the view-change protocol.